Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 ### cProfile

 It is a built-in profiling tool in the standard library.
 It hooks into the virtual machine in CPython to measure the time taken to run every function that it sees.
-This introduces a greater overhead, but you get correspondingly more information.
+It introduces a great overhead, but we get correspondingly more information.
 Sometimes the additional information can lead to surprising insights into your code.

-cProfile is one of two profilers in the standard library, alongside profile. the profile is the original and slower pure Python profiler; cProfile has the same interface as the profile and is written in C for lower overhead.
+cProfile is one of two profilers in the standard library, alongside profile.
+The profile is the original and slower pure Python profiler; cProfile has the same interface as the profile and is written in C for lower overhead.

 snakeviz is a visualizer that draws the output of cProfile as a diagram in which larger boxes are areas of code that take longer to run.
 It replaces the older runsnake tool.